By Keith Tomasek, October 17, 2019

 Directed by Antoni Cimolino

-Colm Feore will return to the Festival for the first time in five years to play the psychopathic title role in “Richard III,” directed by Antoni Cimolino.
+Colm Feore returns to the Festival for the first time in five years to play the psychopathic title role in “Richard III.”
 This play holds great historical significance for the Festival as the first play ever performed under the tent back in 1953.
 Similarly, it will open the new Tom Patterson Theatre in 2020.

 Feore was last seen at Stratford in 2014, playing the title role in Cimolino’s production of “King Lear,” one of the top-selling Shakespeare productions in the theatre’s history.